paxkym/Shrek-game-engine/README.md

 Water.height = 20
 ```

-This item has three images in its animation track, and each is onscreen for 8 frames, with the coordinates 100,30
+This item has three images in its animation track, and each is onscreen for 8 frames, with the coordinates 100, 30, and a hitbox size of 20, 20

 Next, put it into the room:

 `pond.sprites.push(Water)`

  Add the code: `game.start()` at the end of your code, to let the game know that it is ready to begin.
+When you add this please be sure to ***always*** keep it at the ***very end*** of your code

  Finally, run the program by going into your web browser, and paste in the file path of your html file.
 You should now see an animated block of water.